I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 “You look like you could use some whiskey.”

 “Yeah, the cheap stuff,” I didn’t think I’d be able to afford anything nice for a while.
-Not until I made the long ride to the last of the loot I had cached.
+Not until I made the long ride to the loot I’d cached.
 Stupid monster.

 Reaching under the bar, he pulled out a brown unmarked bottle and shot glass.
 He poured a slug and started to put the bottle away, before looking at my face again and appearing to think better of it.
-He lifted the bottle questioningly.
+The bottle was lifted questioningly.

-I knew I couldn’t drink an entire bottle and make the ride back home without falling out of the saddle.
-But I could always cork it and take it home for later.
+I knew I couldn’t drink the entire thing and make the ride back home without falling out of the saddle.
+But I could always cork the bottle and take it home for later.
 I gave him a nod, and he pushed them both towards me.

 I dug a couple coins out and slid them over.